 The museum exhibits are spread out, with one or two large exhibits on each floor.
 My friend and I traveled between the floors using the elevator and found it easy to access everything.
 Exhibits have wide walkways and are easy to walk around.
 I rarely found myself bumping into items, which was a pleasant surprise.
 Read more about visiting museums with low vision here.

 When we went in the afternoon, the museum was quiet and not overwhelming at all.
 There were a few school groups around, but we didn’t notice them.
 Some exhibits feature loud noises like thunder and banging drums, though these areas are easy to avoid if needed.
 It helps that the exhibits are spread out.
 I also didn’t notice any flashing lights, with the exception of a lightning flash in a video.
 Speaking of field trips, read more about going on field trips with vision impairments here.

 The National Museum of the American Indian has several interactive touchscreen displays.
 While many of them incorporate small text and hard-to-read information, others show high-quality images of the different artifacts on display.
 This is great for viewing items inside glass cases, and I like that I could magnify the images and see more intricate details.
 Read more about the importance of high resolution images here.

 Using Seeing AI

-One of the exhibits we went through about the Incans recommended that users download the app STQRY to enhance their experience.
+One of the exhibits we went through about the Incans recommended the app STQRY to enhance their experience.
 I immediately downloaded it on my Android phone, selected the option for the National Museum of the American Indian, and found full text descriptions of the exhibit in English and Spanish.
 I used my screen reader to navigate the app and was able to read through all of the content.
-I hope that the museum adds more exhibits to the app.
+In the future, I hope that the museum adds more exhibits to the app.
 Download STQRY for iOS on the App Store here and download it for Android on the Google Play store here.